noelledons/Cdkr-table/README.md

 - Click individual names for more information (via Modal)
 - Pagination
 - Ability to sort Data in alphabetical order
-- Abilility to select how many rows to display per page
+- Ability to select how many rows to display per page